GIS Online Coordinator, Instructor and Advisor

 Phone Number: 850-857-6121

-Instructs: GIS 4043 - Introduction to GIS and GIS 4048 - Applications in GIS
+Instructs: GIS 4043 - Introduction to GIS and GIS 4930 -Special Topics in GIS

 About me: Before I was the coordinator of the Online GIS Certificate Program at UWF, I worked as a GIS analyst for both private and federal government sectors.
 Examples of experience include using Lidar data to help determine the Sensitivity of Post-Hurricane Beach and Dune Recovery to Event Frequency, compiling a slew of nutrient data for the Gulf of Mexico Hypoxia Project for GIS modeling purposes as a student contractor for EPA, and working on various GIS projects across the Gulf coast region ranging from beach berm analysis, flood mapping, hurricane impact analyses and inundation mapping as a contractor with Gulf Coast GIS, LLC.
 I’ve been involved with the Online GIS Certificate Program from the time of its conception in 2004, working under its founder Stuart Hamilton, PhD at various capacities from TA, GA, course developer, instructor, and finally to coordinator in 2008.